 FAQ: Full-Time RV Living

-A full-time RV lifestyle can cost anywhere from $1,000 to $3,000 per month, depending on how much you travel and where you stay.
+Living in an RV full-time can cost anywhere from $2,000 to $4,000 per month, depending on the type of RV, travel distance, and living arrangements.

 Final Scoop Before You Jump In